People with Multiple Sclerosis need access to Cardiovascular Screening

 Acknowledgement by Australian Government

-On 29 June 2016 the substance of these representations was acknowledged by the Australian Coalition Government - while much more is needed this should be an important step in the right direction
+On 29 June 2016 the substance of these representations was acknowledged by the Australian Coalition Government - while much more is needed this was an important step in the right direction

 Drawing a Line in the Sand